 It’s a live schedule.
 Not a static page with times on it, but a page that knows what time it is and reacts to it.
 Open it during the conference and the session currently happening is highlighted.
 The countdown above it tells you how long is left.
 If the chair runs over, the schedule knows.
 If the next session starts late, you don’t have to ask anyone — you just look at your phone.

 The whole thing is mobile-only on purpose.
-I talked about the last MMC conference with colleagues and by looking around the room, they didn’t see a single laptop.
+At the last MMC conference, nobody in the room had a laptop open.
 Everyone checks the schedule between sessions, standing with a coffee, one-handed.

 A few things are doing work at once: